 Getting started with okra

 Don’t you hate it when okra gets so sticky and gluey?!
-The first step is choosing the right okra before we even start to think about recipes for it.
+The first step is choosing the right okra before we even start thinking about recipes for it.

 Source: My personal cooking experience, Southern Living and Our Every Day Life